What is Freeze-Drying?

 There are several benefits to freeze-dried foods over dehydrating:

-- Retains original characteristics of the product, including:
+- Freeze dried food retains original characteristics of the product, including:

 - Reconstitutes to original state when placed in water